A Game of Thrones-Chapter 43

 Littlefinger asks what the knights are looking for from the throne if they have already protected their lands.
-They reply that, as they still keep the king’s peace, they seek permission to retaliate.
+They reply that, as they still keep the king's peace, they seek permission to retaliate.
 Ned is thankful that they have asked; Tywin Lannister obviously hoped to provoke a Tully invasion so that he might claim to be the aggrieved party.
-Pycelle insists that it is Lord Tywin’s responsibility to dispense justice to his bannerman Ser Gregor, but Ned reminds everyone that all justice flows from the king.
+Pycelle insists that it is Lord Tywin's responsibility to dispense justice to his bannerman, Ser Gregor, but Ned reminds everyone that all justice flows from the king.

 Pycelle immediately suggests that, in that case, they should wait for Robert to return, but Ned asserts his right as Hand to speak for the king.
 He spies Ser Robar Royce, whose father is hunting with Robert, and tells him to ride to the king and advise him of the situation.
 Ned refuses the petitioning knights permission for vengeance and tells the villagers he cannot give them back what they have lost, but can give them justice.
 He continues by telling the villagers that the First Men believed that the man who passes judgment should wield the sword, but his injury means he must send another to do his killing.
 Ser Loras Tyrell asks for the honor of slaying Ser Gregor, but Ned denies him, reiterating that the goal is justice, not vengeance.
 Ned looks at the assembled lords and orders Lord Beric Dondarrion, Thoros of Myr, Ser Gladden Wylde, and Lord Lothar Mallery to each assemble twenty men.
 Ned also sends twenty House Stark guards of Winterfell.
 Lord Beric is given command, as befits his rank.
 Then Ned announces in the name of Robert that these men are charged with bringing to justice the false knight Gregor Clegane, and that Gregor is stripped of all lands and titles and sentenced to death.
 Then he tells them to ride at first light so it can be done quickly, and that the throne will hear no more petitions.